 5. Be prepared to be offended

-You’re putting your life (or at least a part of it) on display for everybody to see and critique.
-Bear in mind some people – emphasis on the *some* – may delight in ripping everything apart.
-It only takes one scroll through the youtube comments section to be reminded of just how much certain people enjoy spreading mockery and pain.
-People are going to have a problem with your life and with your experiences.
+I’ll be honest – this can be difficult for me.
+In the past I’ve had a tendency to diminish myself simply for the sake of not offending others.
+But let me tell you right now – if you work on anything semi-autobiographical, be prepared to be offended.
+After all, you’re putting your life (or at least a part of it) on display for everybody to see and critique.
+Bear in mind that people are going to have a problem with your life and with your experiences.
 I know.
 Crazy right?
-They are, after all, your experiences, not theirs.
+They are, after all, your experiences not theirs.
 But nonetheless, you’re putting yourself out there, so be prepared for the worst case scenario of (gasp!) disagreement and/or outright mockery.

 Following the first read-through of my new play, one of the cast members turned to me and her first question was: “Is this autobiographical?”
 It isn’t.
 It’s semi.
 But people naturally jump to conclusions when they sense parallels between you and your work.
 Especially if you share certain characteristics with your protagonists – age, sexuality, race, etc. So make artistic license your friend.

-This is similar to artistic license.
-Don’t be so precious about recounting everything that happened in its exact format.
-Create work that suits the form!
+This is similar to artistic license; don’t be so precious about recounting everything that happened in its exact format.
+Create work that fits the form!
 For example, there are a number of conversations in For a Black Girl which, if I’d transcribed word for word, would make a pretty boring visual and auditory experience for the audience.
-Just because in real life the conversation began ‘hey how’s it going?’ ‘pretty well, you?’ ‘yeah good thanks’ ‘how’s your mum’? doesn’t mean that all of this needs to exist in your text.
+Just because in real life the conversation began: ‘hey how’s it going?’ ‘pretty well, you?’ ‘yeah good thanks’ ‘how’s your mum’? doesn’t mean that all of this needs to exist in your text.
 BORING.
-A balance between truth and fiction needs to be reached and you can achieve this by a) skipping to the more interesting parts of the conversation or b) abstracting dialogue & relationships.
-I.e. Perhaps in real life a random passerby made a comment that you want in the play.
-However, if it doesn’t suit the theme and atmosphere in the play, can you assign this dialogue to someone else?
+A balance between truth and fiction needs to be reached and you can achieve this by a) moving on to the most interesting parts of the conversation or b) abstracting dialogue & relationships.
+Perhaps in real life a stranger made a comment that you want in the play.
+However, if adding in an extra character for this one line is impractical, neither suiting the theme nor atmosphere of the play, can you assign this dialogue to someone else?
 A friend?
 A lover?
 Does it have a similiar vibe?
 Does it achieve the meaning?
 I think novelists are pretty adept at doing this, simply because a book is so vast there’s bound to be a whole loada dialogue in there that was gleaned from overheard conversations.
 But other art forms can use this technique too!
 Get creative.

 8. Be flexible but don’t forget the original intention